binerogroup/documentation/networking/security-groups/openstack-horizon.rst

    If you instead choose to press **Edit Port Security Groups** (in step 2 above) you are able to set security groups on a per interface (port) basis instead.

-   This might be useful if you have several networks connected to your instance (which we don't recommend) and want to have different settings on them.
+   This might be useful if you have many networks connected to your instance (which we don't recommend) and want to have different settings on them.

 .. note::

-   Remember: you need to add your groups to all instances, all rules are evaluated in a per instance fashion.
+   Remember: you need to add your groups to all instances.

 ..  seealso::